scenepick/scenepick.github.io/WIP/scenes/ICONS/DOWNLOAD/README.txt

 Step 1: Copy the content of ScenePick folder to your project directory.

-Step 2: Insert <iframe src=".../ScenePick/scene.html" width="100%" height="100%" frameBorder="0" scrolling="no"></iframe> into your HTML file and replace the path to match the path of the scene.html file in your project.
+Step 2: Insert <iframe src=".../ScenePick/scene.html" frameBorder="0" scrolling="no" width="100%" height="100%"></iframe> into your HTML file and replace the path to match the path of the scene.html file in your project.

 Step 3: Run your project on a local or web server to see the scene in action.